The goal of every member of the sales team of any organization is quite clear: sell more!

 • Easy to understand digital insights into the pay-out structure and scope of improvement.

-• Maximizing ROI not only in sales but across your workforce, resulting in higher productivity and lower attrition levels.
+• Maximizing ROI in sales and across your workforce results in higher productivity and lower attrition levels.

 2. Gamification

-Employing this technique is not only motivational for your teams but fun too.
+Employing this technique is not only motivational for your teams but fun, too.
 Gamification is a process of using game design principles in a non-game environment.
+According to McKinsey, “gamified components, financial and non-financial rewards” have proven to be effective elements that can drive motivation.

 Most of the reps in sales across organizations are ambitious and competitive people.
 Whether this trait is extrinsic (the desire to be better when compared) or intrinsic (the desire to improve your skill set) in your team members, friendly competition through sales gamification is great for the team’s morale.